The best camera rain covers in 2025: keep your camera and lens dry when it's wet

 Didn't work as well as we'd like

-This rain cover is designed to work in harmony with Peak Design’s popular Capture Clip system, which enables you to attach your camera to a belt or a bag strap while it’s in its cover, making it easier for you to stay on the move while it’s raining.
+This rain cover is designed to work in harmony with Peak Design’s popular Capture Clip system, which enables you to attach your camera to a belt or bag strap while it’s in its cover, making it easier for you to stay on the move when it’s raining.

 The stretchy neoprene sleeve slips over your lens and onto the camera body, with drawstring cords tightening around the base and lens to create a snug fit.
 A couple of well-sealed slots allow your camera’s strap to pass through the top.

 Although the Shell looks neat and tidy when fitted, the cover needs to be folded back awkwardly to use your camera; even then, the lens is still obscured, making this better suited to protecting a prime optic.
-A clever concept, but not without its limitations.
+It's a clever concept, but not without its limitations.

 Read more: Peak Design Shell review